SpiderInk/frogteam/README.md

         - Is there a standard way I can do this.
 This is a research task for me.

 ## Tasks - On Deck

+** the only place requests are cached are on the builder tab if you move out of a response window before submitting user input is lost
+** sometimes file output is incomplete telling the user to use what was there before...but its lost ** This error: leadArchitectGo Error: TypeError: Cannot read properties of undefined (reading 'invoke') Try submitting again.
+Is this an error with tool:codeSearchApiTool?
+** Make data for using Open Tofu, API Gateway and OpenAI json style API setup for API Gateway

 - Use structured output for the member assignment prompts or more parameters
   - We could output the list of skills needed and amend the system prompt
 - You should be able to right click a file and choose "refactor with frogteam"